MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-In total we have implemented 14 tests.
-We are testing the data.py script, the model.py script and the train.py script.
-These scripts are the most critical scripts in our pipeline and have calls to several other scripts (e.g., the model.py imports classes from gnn_layers, gnn_decoders, and node_embeddings).
-The test coverage is around 42% of the code which is in the lower end - however, the most critical parts are covered (including testing the GCN and all elements used to build it, and the TrainModel class which is by far the largest and most important class in the code).
+In total, we implemented 14 tests.
+These tests focus on the data.py, model.py, and train.py scripts, which are the most critical components of our pipeline.
+These scripts contain calls to several other scripts (e.g., model.py imports classes from gnn_layers, gnn_decoders, and node_embeddings).
+Our test coverage is approximately 42%, which is on the lower end, but it covers the most critical parts, including testing the GCN and all its components, as well as the TrainModel class, the largest and most important class in the code.

 ### Question 8